 Mr. Crist was appointed as a director on October 7, 2021, upon closing of the Merger.
 Mr. Crist is managing partner for Texas Ventures as well as CEO of Osperity, a leader in AI-driven computer vision for the industrial sector.
-He also was chairman and CEO of ITAC until the closing of the Merger and he is ITAC's designee as director.
 Mr. Crist is also the CEO of Industrial Tech Acquisitions II, Inc., special purpose acquisitions company.
 Mr. Crist has an extensive background as an entrepreneur and venture capitalist and was the former CEO of Infrastructure Networks and founder/CEO of Telscape International (NASDAQ), a telecommunications company focused on certain emerging markets around the world.
 Prior to that, he served as President and CEO for Matrix Telecom, which Inc. Magazine once ranked 7th on its list of the 500 fastest growing private companies in the US.
-Previously, Scott worked for Trammell Crow Group, IBM and Booz-Allen Hamilton.
-He has a Master of Business Administration from the Kellogg School at Northwestern University and a Bachelor of Science in Electrical Engineering from NC State University.
-He is also an Entrepreneur of the Year recipient from NASDAQ/Ernst & Young.
-In addition, Scott is chairman of the VA-Gov Housing fund, the nation's largest lender for the Veteran Administration's Homeless Shelter Program.
+Previously, Mr. Crist worked for Trammell Crow Group, IBM and Booz-Allen Hamilton.
+Mr. Crist has a Master of Business Administration from the Kellogg School at Northwestern University and a Bachelor of Science in Electrical Engineering from NC State University.
+Mr. Crist is also an Entrepreneur of the Year recipient from NASDAQ/Ernst & Young.
+In addition, Mr. Crist is chairman of the VA-Gov Housing fund, the nation's largest lender for the Veteran Administration's Homeless Shelter Program.